neroshop/neroshop/readme.md

 ## Features
-* pseudonymous economy (sellers are only identified by their usernames and trusted based on their reputation)
+* Pseudonymous identities (sellers are only identified by their usernames and trusted based on their reputation)
-* no registration required (for buyers only)
+* No registration required (for buyers only)
-* no KYC or AML
+* No KYC or AML
-* no listing fees
+* No listing fees
-* no sales tax (transaction fees will be paid to miners in place of sales tax.
-I mean, this is crypto LOL)
+* No sales tax (transaction fees will be paid to miners in place of sales tax.
+This is crypto after all)
-* no other fees (except for miner transaction fees and shipping costs)
+* No other fees (except for miner transaction fees and shipping costs)
-* buy and sell products with monero (and possibly other private-by-default crypto in the near future)
+* Buy and sell products with Monero [XMR] (and Wownero [WOW] in the near future)
-* seller reputation system
+* Seller reputation system
-* product rating system
+* Product rating system
-* centralized database (for now, since I don't know how to implement a decentralized database or p2p network)
+* Wishlist feature
+* End-to-end encrypted messaging system for communications between sellers and buyers
+* Distributed p2p network
+* Subaddress generator (a unique subaddresses will be generated from a seller's synced wallet account for each order placed by a customer)
+* Option to run a local Monero node or connect to remote Monero nodes (so that sellers will not have to sync the entire blockchain)
+* Option to choose between sending funds directly to a seller or using an escrow service.
+* Tor integration (Internet traffic can be optionally routed through tor for more added privacy)
-* and much more ...
+* And much more ...

 ## Building neroshop